gluwa/creditcoin-legacy/readme.md

 https://blogs.msdn.microsoft.com/vcblog/2017/04/11/linux-development-with-c-in-visual-studio/

-### Ubuntu 16.04 vm.
+### Ubuntu 16.04

-1. The following dependencies need to be installed via apt-get to the Ubuntu 16.04 vm
+1. The following dependencies need to be installed using `apt-get`:

     `gcc`
 `g++`